department-of-veterans-affairs/va.gov-team/teams/vsp/teams/product-dev-support/product-dev-support-team-charter.md

 #### Stand-up
 Check in on people and product progress

-- Daily @ _time_
+- Monday, Wednesday, Thursday, Friday at 12 pm Easter.
+Tuesdays at 1:30 Eastern.
 - 15 min
 - 3 Question Format: What I did yesterday?
 What will I do today?
 Any impediments?

 #### Sprint Planning
 Outline work to be done this sprint in order to accomplish the team's goals

-- 1st Wednesday of every sprint @ _time_
+- Every other Wednesday at 2 pm Eastern
 - 1 hour
-- _any other notes you have_
+- Review sprint objectives and then plan the sprint.

 #### Retro
 Review accomplishments from prior sprint, what went well, what can be improvemed, what questions people have, and any action items

-- 1st Wednesday of every sprint @ _time_
+- Every other Wednesday at 1:30 pm Eastern
 - 30 min
-- _any other notes you have_

 #### Grooming
 Assess and update workload for remainder of sprint

-- 2nd Thursday of every sprint
+- 2nd Thursday of every sprint at 4 pm Eastern
 - 1 hour
-- _any other notes you have_

 #### Issue Etiquette
 For an issue to go into the Current Sprint column, it must have the following (created using the “Standard Issue Template”):

 - Estimate
 - Title that explains task
+- User Story
-- Description with Background and Acceptance Criteria
+- Description with Background
-- Labels: _your team's labels_
-- User Story (if applicable), Goal, and Acceptance Criteria
+- Acceptance Criteria
+- Label: Product Support
 - Nested in an Epic

 All work should be validated either in staging or production, as defined by the acceptance criteria.
 Each ticket's last comment before closing should reflect whether validation has occurred, and by whom.
 By default, assign your PM to validate any tasks you are unable to validate yourself.